babelian/dotbc-bundler/README.md

 # dotBC Bundler

 ### Building
-In order to build this, you need to be on the platform you want to build for.
+In order to build this, you need to have [ember.js](http://emberjs.com/) installed and be on the platform you want to build for.
 E.g., if you want to build for Windows, you need to be on a Windows machine.
-If you want to build for Mac, you have to be on a Mac *that has Xcode developer tools installed*.
+If you want to build for Mac, you have to be on a Mac *that has Xcode developer tools*.

 Once you are on the right platform, simply run `./scripts/electron/[PLATFORM]/package-dev.sh` and it will build a shareable Electron app.